Systematic Survey of the Correlation between Northern HECR Events and SDSS Galaxies: Data Samples and Statistical Method

+A lot of tests of anisotropy in the arrival distribution of HECRs focus on the excess of the number of events within a circle centered by source candidates over random events.
+We adopt the same approach, although the statistical quantities used in this study is different.
+We analyzed the PAO and AGASA data by using a differential cross-correlation function which took the anisotropic apertures of these experiments and galaxy surveys into account.\cite{takami09c} \ The effect of their boundary should be also taken with care in this study, since areas observed by the SDSS and the AGASA are limited and non-uniform.
+Here, we adopt a {\it cumulative} cross-correlation function defined similarly to the differential cross-correlation function as

-$E$, $G$, $E'$ and $G'$ represent HECR events, galaxies in the catalog, HECR events randomly put with number density proportional to the detector aperture, and galaxies randomly put following the angular selection function (e.g., survey window, bright star mask, and so on) in the observed sky, respectively. $EG(\theta)$ is the number of pairs between $E$ and $G$ with the angular distance from $\theta$ to $\theta + \Delta \theta$ normalized by the number of HECR events multiplied by the number of galaxies.
-We set $\Delta \theta = 1^{\circ}$, which is comparable to the typical angular determination scale of the arrival directions of primary cosmic rays for HECR observatories. $EG'(\theta)$, $E'G(\theta)$, and $E'G'(\theta)$ are also defined similar to $EG(\theta)$. $E'$ and $G'$ enable us to correct the non-uniformities of the HECR aperture and the galaxy sampling.
+Here, $E$, $G$, $E'$ and $G'$ represent HECR events, galaxies in a sample, HECR events randomly put with number density proportional to the detector aperture, and galaxies randomly put following the angular selection function (e.g., survey window, bright star mask, and so on) in the observed sky, respectively. $EG(<\theta)$ is the normalized number of pairs between $E$ and $G$ within the angular distance of $\theta$.
+For normalization, the number of the pairs are divided by the product of the number of HECR events and the number of galaxies. $EG'(<\theta)$, $E'G(<\theta)$, and $E'G'(<\theta)$ are defined similarly to $EG(<\theta)$. $E'$ and $G'$ enable us to correct the non-uniformities of the HECR aperture and the galaxy sampling.
+This function allows us to investigate the excess of HECR events around galaxies over random events.
+We can also define the (angular) cumulative auto-correlation functions of galaxies similarly to Eq. \ref{eq:ccor} as

+These functions were originally introduced by Ref.~\citen{landy93} for a differential auto-correlation function and by Ref.~\citen{blake06} for a differential cross-correlation function.

 The aperture of a ground array depends on the declination of observed directions reflecting the daily rotation of the Earth.
-The declination dependence of the exposure (= aperture $\times$ observation time) can be analytically estimated as \cite{sommers01}
+The declination dependence of the exposure (= aperture $\times$ observation time) can be analytically estimated as,\cite{sommers01}

 where $\alpha_m$ is given by

 and